-In the table above, the value of the stock in the portfolio and the proportion or share of the portfolio of each stock can be seen in the 1st 2 columns.
+In the table above, the value of the stock in the portfolio and the proportion or share of the portfolio of each stock can be seen in the first two columns.
 The sum of the weighted betas in the furthest column to the right gives you the overall beta of the portfolio.

 Best Online Stock Brokers